MasseGuillaume/Automat/README.md

 ...
 Done Title

-Sometime, you will get the report in a file at summary.md.
-There is a bug in the traversal of comments that cause a live lock.
-This is implemented in SourceExtension.scala.
+You will get the report in a file called `summary.md` at the root of this project.